mayahq/maya-desktop/README.md

 $ ./maya-desktop-0.1.1-x86_64.AppImage
 ```

-Open the Maya App from your application browser, and you should be able to view are neat UI.

 Maya Desktop let's you classify your work in Fleets of Bots.
 You can make any number of fleet from New Fleet button.

 ![](/readme/fleet1.gif)